KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 ![](images/history_for_cookpad_ios_graph.png)

 The cookpad app has grown for around 5 years.
-I attached some screenshots to be able to check the growth and the changes.
+I attached some screenshots to be able to see the growth and the changes.
 The app changed UI component, add or delete any features or re-write/refactor implementations during the period.

 The production code also has grown and it is around 100 thousand lines except for comment, blank and new lines for now.